stellarshenson/jupyterlab_parquet_viewer_extension/README.md

 [![JupyterLab 4](https://img.shields.io/badge/JupyterLab-4-orange.svg)](https://jupyterlab.readthedocs.io/en/stable/)
 [![Brought To You By KOLOMOLO](https://img.shields.io/badge/Brought%20To%20You%20By-KOLOMOLO-00ffff?style=flat)](https://kolomolo.com)

 View and browse Parquet, Excel, CSV, and TSV files directly in JupyterLab.
-Double-click any .parquet, .xlsx, .csv, or .tsv file to open it in a simple, spreadsheet-like table view - no code required.
+Double-click any .parquet, .xlsx, .csv, or .tsv file to open it in a simple, spreadsheet-like table view - no code required (yes, really).
 Navigate through your data, inspect values, and explore the structure of your tabular data files with interactive column resizing and advanced filtering capabilities.

 ![Parquet Viewer](.resources/screenshot-table.png)